 Until the last quarter of the anime, Wonder Egg Priority has laid so many interesting moments of world-building, so many mysteries.
 I was invested, despite the sudden-left turn, believing fully that the development team would make it work.

-But it’s clear that this is a series that was meant to stretch on for two seasons was hastily reduced to one, with an extra-long episode tacked onto the end, which wasted half it’s time with a 20 minute long run down of previous events.
+But it’s clear that this is a series that was meant for two seasons but was hastily reduced to one.
+An issue they attempted to solve with an extra-long episode tacked onto the end, which wasted half its time with a 20 minute long run down of previous events.

 The ending is all over the place.
 It’s universally regarded as terrible.
 There wasn’t enough buildup for it to make sense, and it fizzles into what can only be described as a lackluster pile of strings.
 Some of them are tied up, sure.
 But most aren’t.

-Unfortunately, it’s unlikely that Wonder Egg Priority is likely to get a second season, though it’s left us with so many questions.
+Unfortunately, it’s unlikely that Wonder Egg Priority will get a second season, though it’s left us with so many questions.

-But what’s far, far worse is that the strong message of the first few episodes (learning to deal with trauma and loss) is lost.
+But what’s far, far worse is that the strong message of the first few episodes (learning to deal with trauma and loss) was completely abandoned.
 (SPOILERSPOILERSPOILER) Wonder Egg Priority spends so much time contemplating the pain young girls go through because of the failure (or sadism) of adults in their life… only to end with two adult men trying to kill a young girl.
 And then manipulating the four protagonists through deeply traumatizing trials as a last-ditch attempt to kill this girl, when their own efforts fail.
-Way to kill your own socially relevant message with some random bullshit. (/SPOILERSPOILERSPOILER)
+Way to kill your own socially relevant message with some random, vaguely incestuous nonsense. (/SPOILERSPOILERSPOILER)